| Vacuum system in UST_1 | |||

 Present status of the vacuum system

-Some of the elements have been receipt while others are shipping at this moment.
+Some of the elements have been receipt while

-The vacuum system needs to be totally assembled and stated.
+Further developments The vacuum system needs to be totally assembled and stated.

+References [1] "Forces on HF coil of the first outline of the UST_I" .
+Vicente M. Queral.
+See "All past research" in this web.
 [2] "FE stress analysis for a first outline of the vacuum vessel of UST_1" , Vicente M. Queral.
+See "All past research" in this web.
+[3] "1200A test Pulse and set-up of Data Acquisition" Vicente M. Queral.
 See "All past research" in this web.

 Graph 1.
 Vacuum layout of the experiment